Loan Considerations for Purchasing a Home

 After the offer for a home is accepted and the home is under contract, the loan moves from being prequalified to becoming underwritten.

-During the underwriting process, the lender will typically request these documents from the buyer:
+During the underwriting process, the lender will typically review these documents:

 Taxes going back two years